PTSD Secondary to Military Sexual Trauma: Building Your Case

 Service Records and Personnel Files

-While you don't need to prove the MST occurred, any supporting documentation helps strengthen your case — and Augustus Miles can help you identify and organize what's available in your service and medical records:
+While you don't need to prove the MST occurred, any supporting documentation helps strengthen your case — and identifying what's available in your service and medical records is a good place to start.

 - Requests for transfers or duty changes